 The use of Bluetooth is a huge advantage and makes using this amp easy!
 So if you are looking for an amplifier that can fill many roles, the Code is what you need.

 Marshall has also designed a foot switch to work with their Code line of amplifiers.
-It is sold separately, so should you need the versatility of switching the amp while performing, the foot switch is affordable and easy to use!
+It is sold separately.
+Do you need the versatility of switching the amp while performing?
+Then foot switch is affordable and easy to use!

-If 50 watts is not enough, or perhaps too much power, Marshall also makes a Code 25 and a Code 100!
+If 50 watts are not enough, or perhaps too much power, Marshall also makes a Code 25 and a 100!
 You are sure to find what you need in the Code line of amplifiers!